legodps/arc-article-pipeline/readme.md

 In addition to command line arguments, you can configure the archiver via a yaml file with the following properties
 * `host`: the hostname of the Elasticsearch database, default is `localhost`, required
 * `port`: the port of the Elasticsearch database, default is `9200`, required
-* `data_directory`: the filepath of a particular jsonl file or path to a directory of jsonl files.
-The archiver system prioritizes terminal specification of the data filepath via the `-f` or `--filepath` options over the config file.
-    This is provided for convenience for repeated runs of the Archiver
+* `article_directory`: the filepath to a singular, or directory of, JSONL article files.
+This config setting is overridden if a different path is specified via the terminal.
+This is provided for convenience of multiple runs.
+* `question_directory`: the filepath to a singular, or directory of, JSON question files.
+This config setting is overridden if a different path is specified via the termnial.
+This is provided for convenience of multiple runs.
+* `test_set_directory`: the filepath where questions sets should be saved to.
+DO NOT NAME IT TO ANY EXISTING DIRECTORY THE EXISTING DIRECTORY, THE DEFAULT IS FINE.
+It is not recommended to change the directory location as it and all files within it will be deleted and recreated by running the benchmark deleted and recreated on successive runs.
 * `mapping`: the Elasticsearch index map.
 This is used to configure the indices of the articles for the best retrieval.
     Its default should be sufficient.
 Feel free to experiment if you wish.
 A default config file is provided [archiverConfig.yaml](benchmarkConfig.yaml)